 IMPORTANT: Do not stop taking your antidepressant or reduce the dose of this medication without discussing it with your doctor first.

-Anyone being treated with antidepressants, particularly people being treated for depression, should be watched closely for worsening of depression and for increased suicidal thinking or behavior.
-Close monitoring may be especially important early in treatment or when the dose is changed – either increased or decreased.
-This warning applies to everyone – adults, teens, and children.
+Note: Anyone being treated with antidepressants, particularly people being treated for depression, should be watched closely for worsening of depression and for increased suicidal thinking or behavior.
+Close watching may be especially important early in treatment or when the dose is changed – either increased or decreased.
+This warning applies to everyone – adults, teens and children.
 Bring up your concerns immediately with a doctor.